 “[the Youth Climate Retreat] gives young people like us a voice and a say in our future” – Anthony Mammone

 Following the retreat, the Youth Climate Network was formed by participants to continue to collaborate on projects and extend their knowledge and skills to other motivated young people.
 ADAPT Loddon Mallee will continue to work with the young people to further develop their projects and provide funding and support to enable these projects to become actions.

 Join our network to stay updated!

-Engage a diverse range of young people including representatives from different cultural, social, economic, environmental and political perspectives.
+Engage a diverse range of regional youth, including representatives from different cultural, social, economic, environmental and political perspectives.

-Provide a supported opportunity for all the participants to have their views, attributes and contributions recognised.
+Provide a supportive environment for all participants to have their views, attributes and contributions recognised.

-Confidence that young people understand their own communities and peers and are best placed to develop an effective engagement approach to climate adaptation.
+Confidence that young people have an understanding of their own communities and peers and are best placed to develop an appropriate engagement approach.